A linear PDF model for Bayesian inference: Validation of the methodology and uncertainty quantification

 which is dubbed as Level-0 data, and is nothing but the underlying law itself, built by convolving \(\mathbf{f}_{\rm in}\) with partonic cross sections.
 Adding Gaussian noise generated from the covariance matrix of the input data we obtain what is called Level-1 data, namely:

 where \(\boldsymbol\eta \sim \mathcal{N}(\mathbf{0}, C)\), and \(C\) is the covariance matrix used in the fit.
 The likelihood function used in the closure test is given in Eq.~\eqref{eq:general_likelihood}, with the Lagrangian penalty coefficients for the positivity and integrability constraints set to $\Lambda_{\rm pos}=100$ and $\Lambda_{\rm int}=50$ respectively.
 We have verified that increasing both penalty terms by up to a factor of 3 produces results that are statistically consistent.
+Note that in this setup all other hyperparameters, such as the preprocessing exponents, are kept fixed, so the likelihood depends solely on the inference parameters, namely the POD weights.
+Consequently, when we refer to the model complexity or its parametric dimension in what follows, we refer exclusively to the dimensionality of the POD representation, that is, the number of POD weights.

 To validate our model-selection strategy, we perform a scan over a family of models with progressively increasing complexity, each fitted to the same instance of Level-1 data.
 By comparing the Bayesian evidence for each model, we verify that the inference procedure correctly identifies the model with the appropriate number of parameters, thus preventing both under-fitting and over-fitting.